 As advocates for those living with, affected by or at risk for HIV, the Office of AIDS Administration (OAA) provides leadership, resources, and guidance in collaboration with community members and organizations to coordinate Alameda County Public Health Department's delivery of HIV/AIDS health services throughout the 17 cities which make up Alameda County.
 (Alameda, Albany, Berkeley, Castro Valley, Dublin, Emeryville, Fremont, Hayward, Livermore, Newark, Oakland, Piedmont, Pleasanton, San Lorenzo, San Leandro, Sunol, and Union City).

-The Office of AIDS Administration and the Prevention Committee of the Collaborative Community Planning Council are pleased to provide the Alameda County Prevention Plan for 2014-2016.
-This plan was specifically designed so anyone interested in HIV prevention could easily understand the current needs and trends for our county, along with what is needed to help reduce the spread of HIV in the future.
+- 2014-2016 Alameda County HIV Prevention Plan: This plan has been designed so anyone interested in HIV prevention can easily understand the current needs and trends for Alameda County, along with what is needed to help reduce the spread of HIV in the future.

-The Alameda County Public Health Department’s Office of AIDS Administration (OAA) is proud to release the 2013 Needs Assessment of People Living With HIV/AIDS in Alameda County.
-The Needs Assessment was completed by Facente Consulting and involved an extensive community effort over several months.
-Community input was obtain in a variety of ways (groups, 1:1, etc) and all detailed in the report.
-The CCPC will utilize this Needs Assessment as part of the next Priority Setting and Allocations process which will begin in May 2014.
-Download assessment
+- 2013 HIV/AIDS Needs Assessment of People Living With HIV/AIDS in Alameda County: This Needs Assessment, completed by Facente Consulting, involved an extensive community effort over several months.
+Community input was obtain in a variety of ways all detailed in the report.
+The Assessment has been used in the Priority Setting and Allocations process that began May 2014.